 The supervision process must also consider the evolving relationship between supervisee and supervisor which also includes conscious and unconscious transference- countertransference elements.
 The supervisee must feel the situation is safe, that there is a teaching-learning alliance so that he/she can openly reveal the undistorted elements of the therapy interaction, including thoughts, feelings, and mistakes.
 The supervisor must give prompt feedback, both positive comments and constructive criticism where appropriate, but must avoid information overload and unrealistic expectations so as to interact in ways to maintain the supervisee’s self-esteem.

 Supervisory consultation is also appropriate when an experienced therapist encounters a case where the therapy appears to be in a stalemate or when countertransference forces prevent the therapist from optimal function.
 The consulting supervisor, who is free from the immediate pressures of the case, may be in a position to recognize factors in the therapeutic interaction that permit the therapist to adopt a new perspective on the treatment.
 Even a very experienced therapist will encounter cases where consultation helps clarify a difficult therapeutic impasse.

 The late Paul A. Dewald, MD, served as the St. Louis Psychoanalytic Institute’s Director, training and supervising analyst, and lifetime Board member.
 He was a clinical professor of psychiatry, St. Louis University School of Medicine.

-Supervision, whether individual or in small groups, is an integral part of all the St. Louis Psychoanalytic Institute’s training programs: Adult and Child Analytic Training and Advanced Psychodynamic Psychotherapy Program (APP).
+Supervision, whether individual or in small groups, is an integral part of all the St. Louis Psychoanalytic Institute’s training programs: Adult and Child Analytic Training and Child and Adolescent/Adult Psychotherapy Program (APP).
 Faculty members, on a private basis, also arrange for supervision with practitioners from the community, either individually or in small groups.